badaix/snapcast/README.md

 ---------
 To connect MPD to the snapserver, edit /etc/mpd.conf, so that mpd will feed the audio into the snap-server's named pipe

-Disable alsa audio output by commenting the section:
+Disable alsa audio output by commenting out this section:

     #audio_output {
     #       type            "alsa"